 In their first project together, Tiger developed a vacuum insulation container for research samples that was delivered to the International Space Station (ISS) by JAXA’s Kounotori 7 in September 2018 and later safely returned to Earth.
 The container had been designed to meet rigorous criteria: maintaining a temperature of 4℃ ± 2℃ (39.2°F ± 3.6°F) for four days or longer, withstanding an impact of up to 40G, and having a mass less than 10.195 kg (22.5 lb).

-Following the success of this mission, Tiger co-developed another container with JAXA to meet a new set of requirements: maintaining a temperature of 20℃ ± 2℃ (68°F ± 3.6°F) for at least 12 days, having a mass of about 3 kg (6.6 lb) and being able to be reused multiple times.
+Following the success of this mission, Tiger co-developed another container with JAXA to meet a new set of requirements: maintaining a temperature of 20℃ ± 2℃ (68°F ± 3.6°F) for at least 12 days, having a mass no more than 4.7 kg (10.3 lb) including the ice pack and being able to be reused multiple times.
 This container, which will carry protein samples, will be transported to the ISS on SpaceX’s CRS-22 spacecraft, which is scheduled to launch early this summer.

 Curious to know more about Sutter’s impression of this pioneering endeavor, we spoke with him about the unique challenges posed by meeting the conditions of the past and upcoming missions, the research that Tiger’s development supports, and his hopes for the space missions of the future.